violinadoley/SocialSight/README.md

 - **DataStax Astra DB**: For database operations to store and query social media engagement data.
 - **Langflow**: For workflow creation and GPT integration to generate insights.

-# {AAKASH ADD THE TECHSTACK FOR THE FRONTEND AND BACKEND}
+# {AAKASH add the techstack for the frontend and backend}

 ### Features
 1. **Fetch Engagement Data**: